-If you think that you've found an error in this book, please let us know about it.
+If you think that you've found an error in this book, please let us know by emailing to firstname.lastname@example.org .
 You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page Chapter 11 - Views:The layout in Drupal 7 for creating and managing views is significantly different to that shown in the book.
 As a Drupal newbie I'm having a hard time relating the dook to the screen - I'm getting there but it's a chore.

 On page 81:

 The passage reads "change the Text format select list from Filtered HTML to PHP code," but there is no option for PHP Code, but rather Full HTML and Plain Text.
 I tried both, but neither renders this code the way the book says it should.